NGC Catalog

 Description

 DOCA Telemetry Service (DTS) is a DOCA Service for collecting and exporting telemetry data.
-Both predefined and user-defined telemetry counters are available and the export is made by Prometheus or Fluent Bit.
+Both predefined and user-defined telemetry counters are available and the export is made by Prometheus, Fluent Bit, Open Telemetry and netflow.

 Publisher